filisko/testable-functions/README.md

 ### Functions class

-This class accepts any PHP function that you would normally call, as a method (it uses the `__call` hook internally to forward the function call to PHP).
+This class accepts any PHP function that you would normally call, as a method.
+It uses the `__call` hook internally to forward the function call to PHP.

-This can be particularly useful for operations that involve IO:
+Using this class can be particularly useful for operations that involve IO, because later on it can be easily mocked:

 ```php
 $functions = new \Filisko\Functions();